as3ii/as3ii-installer/README.md

 If you want, you can add the device name and the keymap code as parameters

+NOTE: running `pacman -Syu git` on an old live environment (even just a few months) could result in filling of _cowspace_, so you may need to run `mount -o remount,size=2G /run/archiso/cowspace`

 ## To Do:
 - [ ] add more checks
 - [ ] more verbose output